Which chelating ligand is effective in removing excess copper and iron from the body?

 Prepare for the PYQ-NEET Exam with multiple choice quizzes designed to test your knowledge and improve your confidence.
 Each question includes hints and detailed explanations.
 Get ready to excel in your exam!

-D-penicillamine is a highly effective chelating ligand used in clinical practice for the removal of excess copper and iron from the body.
-It works by forming stable complexes with these metal ions, allowing them to be excreted from the body more readily.
-This is particularly important in conditions such as Wilson's disease, where excessive copper accumulation occurs, and in hemochromatosis, where iron overload is a concern.
+D-penicillamine is an effective chelating ligand specifically utilized in the treatment of copper and iron overload in the body.
+It is a derivative of penicillin and works by forming stable complexes with metal ions, which facilitates their excretion from the body through urine.
+This process is particularly important in conditions such as Wilson's disease, where excess copper accumulation can lead to severe health issues.

 Subscribe